Fx64b/skool-video-downloader/README.md

-# Skool-Loom-Downloader
+# Skool Downloader

-A Go utility to automatically scrape and download Loom videos from Skool.com classrooms.
+A Go utility to automatically scrape and download Loom and YouTube videos from Skool.com classrooms.

 ## Disclaimer